Traditional wisdom has told us that working out too close to bedtime can have a negative effect on our sleep – but is that truly the case?

 - Supplement your cool-down techniques: With aromatherapy (lavender and chamomile are both soothing and calming) or with a magnesium balm to relax your muscles.

-- Try our plusonecomic Light: The lightweight of this pillow over your eyes stimulates the calming functions of your nervous system to help you relax, while the darkness fosters the release of melatonin.
+- Try our Heated Neck Wrap: The gentle pressure and cozy warmth of this neck wrap eases muscle tension and stimulates the calming functions of your nervous system to help you relax.

 The bottom line is this: when it comes to working out and sleep, everyone is different.
 The research shows that for the overwhelming majority, working out later in the day does not affect one’s ability to fall asleep or their sleep quality.
 So if right before bed is the only time you can find to squeeze in a workout, do it!
 Incorporating physical activity in your daily life is always better than not doing it at all, and you will sleep after a workout just fine.

 At OSTRICHPILLOW we're all about travel, discovery, and the unexpected.
 Join our community of dreamers and you'll receive special offers and inspiration fresh to your inbox.